hmartelb/zhusuan-mnist-cvae/README.md

 Note: It is recommended to use a virtual environment to install all the dependencies.

 # Quick start
-You can train a model by running the following command and changing the arguments accordingly. `Arguments in square brackets are optional`.
+You can train a model by running the following command and changing the arguments accordingly. `Arguments in square brackets are optional (all arguments)`.
 ```
 (venv) python3 cvae.py [--gpu <DEVICE_ID>]